mixmark-io/turndown/README.md

  * `filter: 'p'` will select `<p>` elements
  * `filter: ['em', 'i']` will select `<em>` or `<i>` elements

+The tag names in the `filter` property are expected in lowercase, regardless of their form in the document.

 Alternatively, the filter can be a function that returns a boolean depending on whether a given node should be replaced.
 The function is passed a DOM node as well as the `TurndownService` options.
 For example, the following rule selects `<a>` elements (with an `href`) when the `linkStyle` option is `inlined`:

 ```js